Kingwood Bible Church Doctrinal Statement

 Spiritual Gifts

-God is sovereign in the bestowment of all His gifts.
-Every believer possesses at least one spiritual gift.
-However, we believe, the gifts of tongues and working of sign miracles gradually ceased as the New Testament Scriptures were completed and their authority became established (Romans 12:1-8; I Corinthians 12:7, 11, 20-27; I Corinthians 13:8-10; Ephesians 4:7-17; Hebrews 2:1-4; I Peter 4:10).
+God freely bestows spiritual gifts to each believer at His good pleasure.
+However, the gifts of tongues and working of sign miracles gradually ceased as the New Testament Scriptures were completed and their authority became established (Romans 12:1-8; 1 Corinthians 12:7, 11, 20-27; 1 Corinthians 13:8-10; Ephesians 4:7-17; Hebrews 2:1-4; 1 Peter 4:10).
+Even though the sign gift of healing passed with the apostles, God can and does still miraculously heal people in accordance with His own will, answering the prayer of faith for the sick and afflicted (John 15:7; James 5:14-16; 1 John 5:14-15).

 Missions